 We are living through turbulent times, and many people are experiencing grief, loss, anger and frustration due to the Covid-19 (Coronavirus) pandemic.
 The division between work and life has never been more blurred, and as employers, we need to respect and support our people and the myriad emotions they are experiencing.

 Businesses that continue to invest in their culture and the support they offer people are more likely to have engaged and high-performing employees.
-And we know that businesses that are great places to work are more likely to handle the Coronavirus pandemic.
+And we know that businesses that are great places to work are more likely to weather this storm and enjoy long-term success.

-We know that recognition is important for the wellbeing of both the giver and the recipient, but our resources go well beyond gratitude.
-We have a holistic framework that encompasses support for our community and all aspects of their wellbeing, from physical and emotional wellbeing to social connection and financial stability.
+We know that gratitude is important for the wellbeing of both the giver and the recipient, but our resources go well beyond gratitude.
+We have a holistic framework called THRIVE@ Dechert that encompasses support for our community and all aspects of their wellbeing, from physical and emotional wellbeing to social connection and financial stability.

-When the Coronavirus pandemic started, we knew our employees would need even more support.
+When the Coronavirus pandemic started, we knew our community would need even more support.
 We had a programme in place on which to build and we immediately shifted into high gear to add significant resources and programming in all areas.
-We have endeavoured to be creative in how we provide that support so that we reach each person at Dechert.
+We have endeavoured to be creative in how we provide that support, so that we reach each person in the Dechert community.

-We brought in a parenting coach to lead sessions for our parents who suddenly found themselves homeschooling their children.
+We brought in a parenting coach to lead sessions for our parents who suddenly found themselves homeschooling their children, provided a forum for questions and mutual support, and helped normalize the challenges that many of us have been facing.
 We launched a new series called ‘The Young and the Restless’, which is a weekly storytime session designed to help working parents.
+Our chief executive, Henry Nassau, was our first reader and children from across the globe tuned in to hear him read.

 We added a programme on managing stress and also hosted a workshop to help our people take control of time and, ultimately, lower stress.
 In partnership with our employee assistance programme, in some locations, we have weekly support groups and the option to join an intensive programme designed to help people cope with overwhelming life changes.

-While we are focused on offering resources and programming, we also believe that our culture of respect, gratitude, trust and empowerment are critical to wellbeing.
-Ultimately, our goal is to provide support to help all of our people continue to thrive despite all that is happening in the world.
+While we are focused on offering resources and programming, we also believe that our culture of respect, gratitude, trust and empowerment are critical to well-being.
+The day to day interactions that people have with one another are at the core of a person’s experience and we have endeavored to keep kindness, empathy, and respect at the forefront of everyone’s minds.
+Ultimately, our goal is to provide support to help all of our people continue to thrive despite all that is happening in the world

 Alison Bernard is chief talent and HR officer at Dechert in New York.